 - How much does Invisalign cost?

 The cost of Invisalign treatment depends on the severity of your case and your treatment length.
-The more severe the the misalignment of your bite, the more aligners you'll need and the more treatment will cost.
+The more severe the misalignment of your bite, the more aligners you may need and the more treatment will likely cost.

 Ultimately, the cost of Invisalign is comparable to that of traditional orthodontic braces.